impostorsguides/impostorsguides.github.io/rbenv/part-2/2-v-content.md

 cat > ".ruby-version" <<<"1.9.3"
 ```

 ...says: "Read from STDIN and print what you receive to the file `.ruby-version`.
 At the same time, send the string "1.9.3" to STDIN."
-The line `<<<"1.9.3"` is called a herestring, and is [a way of sending text to `stdin`](https://web.archive.org/web/20220605071257/https://askubuntu.com/questions/678915/whats-the-difference-between-and-in-bash){:target="_blank" rel="noopener"}.
+The line `<<<"1.9.3"` is called a herestring, and is [a way of sending text to `stdin`](https://web.archive.org/web/20220605071257/https://askubuntu.com/questions/678915/whats-the-difference-between-and-in-bash){:target="_blank" rel="noopener" }.

 ### When the origin is RBENV's global Ruby file